Palacelol/odin-recipes/README.md

 # odin-recipes
-Odin Project One: First Project to highlight HTML fundamentals
+Odin Project One: First Project to highlight HTML fundamentals.

+In the end, created a successful HTML website, using proper programming etiquettes.